bbkane/warg/README.md

 # Project Status (2025-06-15)

-`warg` is still a work in progress, but the "bones" are where I want them - I don't intend to change the basic way warg works, but I do plan to experiment with a few APIs (make the value and config APIs simpler) and add TUI generation.
+`warg` is still a work in progress, but the "bones" are where I want them - I don't intend to change the basic way warg works, but I do plan to experiment with a few APIs (make the value and config APIs simpler), and add TUI generation.
 I think the largest breaking changes are behind me (see the [CHANGELOG](./CHANGELOG.md)).
 Read [Go Project Notes](https://www.bbkane.com/blog/go-project-notes/) to help understand the tooling.

 I'm watching issues; please open one for any questions and especially BEFORE submitting a Pull request.